-SHRIMP FISH STOCK, shellfish, how to make shrimp or prawn stock to enhance rice or pasta dishes simply and deliciously.
+SHRIMP FISH STOCK, shellfish, how to make stock with shrimp or prawns to enhance rice or pasta dishes in a simple and delicious way, shrimp bisque or shellfish stock.

 The shrimp fish stock is a must if you want to give your pasta or rice dishes an intense and genuine flavor.
-I always prepare shrimp and, with the leftovers, I make this quick broth, which can also be stored in the freezer to always have a touch of the sea ready in my dishes.
+I always prepare shrimp and, with the scraps, make this quick broth, also to be stored in the freezer to always have a touch of the sea ready for my dishes.

-With few ingredients and a few minutes, you can obtain a fragrant shrimp stock, rich in flavor and perfect as a base for risottos, spaghetti with clams, or any seafood main.
+With a few ingredients and a few minutes, you can get a fragrant shrimp stock, rich in taste and perfect as a base for risottos, clam spaghetti, or any seafood first course.

 The stock serves to concentrate all the flavor of the shellfish without having to cook them in a complicated way.
-It is light, aromatic, and much faster than a traditional broth.
-I use it both for elegant dishes and for everyday recipes that need an extra touch.
+It’s light, aromatic, and much quicker than a traditional broth.
+I use it both for elegant dishes and for recipes that need an extra touch.

-Preparing the shrimp fish stock is easier than you think: just a few fresh ingredients, a little patience, and you’re done.
+Preparing the shrimp fish stock is easier than you think: just a few fresh ingredients, a bit of patience, and you’re done.
 The secret?
-Use heads and shells, strain well, and let it gently simmer to get a concentrated and flavorful broth.
+Use heads and shells, strain well, and let it simmer gently to get a concentrated and flavorful broth.

-Follow me in the kitchen today there’s shrimp fish stock.
+Follow me in the kitchen, today there is shrimp fish stock.

 - Preparation time: 10 Minutes